codybenlewis/CBL-Personal-Website/_projects/America Duck.md

 key: americaduck
 ---

 America Duck is a jacket enhancing patch designed and funded though Kickstarter.
-All additional funding went to purchase jackets for Boston's homeless.
-After being contacted by representatives of a leading jacket brand, who were kind enough to fly my brother and I to their headquarters, I agreed to remove the Kickstarter page from public view.
+All additional funding went to purchase jackets for Boston's homeless. {% include specials/spoiler.html secret="After being contacted by *[redacted]*, who was kind enough to fly my brother and I to their headquarters, I agreed to remove the Kickstarter page from public view." %}

-## The Full Story
+{% include image.html url="projects/americaduck/01.png" class="medium-image" %}

+## Let's start at the beginning

 During my junior year at Boston University, after returning from winter break, I became overwhelmed by the sudden mass of expensive winter coats being worn on campus.
 I figured that I could enhance my generic fleece jacket with a similar patch and blend in for a fraction of the cost.